Raychan87/ft-security-and-optimize/ft-security-and-optimize/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.1.0 =
+* add: not remove Metadata for thumbnails.

 = 1.0.1 =
 * add: Overview Page